Tags | #chrome, #security | Date | |

 }

-Despite the excavation, I wasn’t able to find the exact reason for the bypass code’s introduction.
-It seems to have been a convenience for developers, but it has since become a point of concern due to its potential misuse.
-The change to base64 encoding was likely an attempt to obscure the code from casual users, but it is by no means a secret.
+What may have started as a convenience for developers, later became a point of concern due to its potential misuse.
+The change to base64 encoding was likely an attempt to obscure the code from casual users or code scanners, but it is by no means a secret.

-SSL-everywhere has been a net-positive for the web, but it’s hard to articulate the risks of broken SSL to everyday users.
-A popular bypass code might not supply enough friction to prevent misuse, and I’m curious to know what benefits it has over using the --unsafely-treat-insecure-origin-as-secure
+The rise of HTTPS enforcement has been a net-positive for the web, but it’s hard to articulate the risks of broken SSL to everyday users and why they shouldn’t simply ignore it.

 What do you think?